tekiela/snap12-lassoselect/feature_proposal.md

 ## 2. UX & Design Decisions

-To make the lasso selection feel like a premium, native extension of Snap!, the implementation respects the existing aesthetic rules of Morphic:
+To make the lasso selection feel like a native extension of Snap!, the implementation respects the existing aesthetic rules of Morphic:

 ```mermaid
 graph TD